-Ballarat is a classic Victorian mining town and does a great job of blending their history and surrounds into a range of December & January school holiday activities in Ballarat.
+Ballarat is a classic Victorian mining town and does a great job of blending their history and surrounds into a range of September school holiday activities in Ballarat.
 As locals, we embrace our region and with so many things to do in school holidays in Ballarat, we really are spoiled for choice.

-Kids school holiday activities this summer don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
+Kids school holiday activities this spring don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
 No matter the weather, you will find something to entertain children of all ages with these school holiday activities in Ballarat.
 Take a look at our list of school holiday fun activities then get out there and enjoy!

-We have compiled the complete guide to the best school holiday activities in Ballarat over the December & January school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Ballarat over the September school holidays to help make your life so much easier!
 Our activity recommendations come to us straight from the activity providers themselves, they email us all the time to update this article!
 So, let’s get stuck in! 🙂

-Easter school holiday dates:
+Spring school holiday dates:

-State schools finish on Thursday 28 March and return to class on Monday 15 April 2024.
+State schools finish on Friday 20 September and return to class on Monday 7 October 2024.

 We have broken our list of Ballarat school holiday activities into sections to help you: